Emma Cons: Cultural heritage

 In 1880, Emma Cons, re-opened what is now the Old Vic Theatre in Lambeth, south London, as the Royal Victoria Coffee and Music Hall.
 It was "a cheap and decent place of amusement on strict temperance lines".
 Through this initiative, she brought the plays of William Shakespeare and also opera to working class people.

 In 1882, Samuel Morley began to take an interest in the affairs of the theatre, and in 1884 he joined the executive committee.
 He contributed a large amount of money to the scheme, and his business advice was of value.
 Morley College developed from the lectures given at the Old Vic.

 In 1896, Cons devoted her autumn holiday in Cyprus to trying to help refugee Armenians, who had fled from persecution in Turkey.
 In 1908, Cons became the first woman to speak at the Institute of Directors, on behalf of the South London Dwellings Company.

 Personal life

 Emma Cons died on 24 July 1912, of a cerebral haemorrhage, at Chippen's Bank, Hever, Kent, home of her friend, Ethel Everest.

 Her niece, Lilian Baylis (1874–1937), assisted in running the Old Vic.
 Her sister, Ellen Cons (1840–1920), was also closely associated with many philanthropic schemes, and was one of the governors of the Old Vic.

 Plaques to Emma Cons

 Plaques honouring Emma Cons are displayed outside the Old Vic on the corner with Waterloo Road and in the basement area bar.
+The Waterloo Road plaque reads:

+Emma Cons, Founder of ‘The Vic’, Alderman of the First London County Council.
+Born 1837.
+Died 1912.
+Lover of beauty, and pupil of Ruskin, she yet gave up the life of an artist for social work, so deeply did she sympathise with those who lack many of the good things of life.
+To improve housing for working men and women, to provide wholesome and joyous recreation at a low price, to promote education, to protect infant life, and to bring a human touch to the children in the industrial schools of her day.
+To such beneficent ends she gave her very self.
+Large-hearted and clear-sighted, courageous, tenacious of purpose and of great personal modesty, her selfless appeal drew out the best in others and was a constant inspiration for service to all with whom she was associated.

+This was unveiled in 1929 by the Duchess of York (later Queen Elizabeth, The Queen Mother).

 Another round blue plaque was put up by the Greater London Council, on the street wall of 136 Seymour Place, Marylebone, where she lived and worked.
 Today, the building is WLM Seymour Place.